Steve Daviss MD DFAPA

 Below I explain what the position involves, who I am, what is important to me, and some background about positions held and things I've done.
-If you have further questions for me, either call or text me on my cell phone (410-782-0077) or email me (email@example.com).
+If you have further questions for me or want to discuss APA, our profession, or healthcare in general, either call or text me on my cell phone (410-782-0077) or email me (email@example.com).

 The position of Assembly Recorder carries out the Duties defined in the Assembly Procedural Code:

 The Recorder shall be responsible for the formal call to Assembly meetings, who shall be seated at Assembly meetings, the records of the Assembly and all duties assigned by the Speaker, the Assembly or the Procedural Code.

 These duties include managing the process of Action Paper management and tracking and reporting actions items passed by the Assembly as they make their way through APA leadership levels.
 The other duties are those related to the charge of the Assembly Executive Committee.
 This charge is:

 - to act for the Assembly between Assembly meetings; however, proposed policy statements are to be made only in emergencies when actions clearly may not be deferred until the next meeting of the Assembly;

 - to promote interests and decisions of the Assembly within the rest of the APA, including evolving strategies and tactics to enhance implementation of Assembly actions by appropriate APA components, and accept action papers referred to the AEC by the Assembly and determine the APA component to which they should be sent;

 - to address APA intercomponent affairs of the Assembly, i.e., relations with the Board of Trustees, components, Joint Reference Committee, and Medical Director's office;